-Well-being coaches are student volunteers who help other students thrive and create the life they want to live, both now and in the future.
-They promote the nine-dimension model of wellness that provides a framework for exploration and balance.
+Well-being Ambassadors are student volunteers who help other students thrive and create the life they want to live, both now and in the future.
+They promote the 10 dimensions of well-being that provide a framework for exploration and balance.

-If you’re interested in becoming a well-being coach, apply online or visit 127 University Health Center.
+If you’re interested in becoming a Well-being Ambassador, complete our online volunteer application.
 All undergraduate, graduate, and professional students are eligible.

 - Improve your own well-being